George Springer dazzling as Astros' latest East Coast import

 “It’s two different worlds,” he said.
 “The driving is totally different.
 Since I grew up in New England, I’ve had to adjust from the New England style to the Houston style.
 I don’t know that I can pinpoint it.
 I just know that it’s different.”

-As long as the distinctions don’t prevent Springer from arriving at Minute Maid Park by game-time, it’s all good.
+As long as the distinctions don’t prevent Springer from arriving at Minute Maid Park by game time, it’s all good.
 And if the traffic is too oppressive on a given day, he always has the option of donning his Superman cape and making the commute by air.